firefly-iii/firefly-iii/readme.md

 OK that was a joke.
 You can donate using [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=44UKUT455HUFA) or [Patreon](https://www.patreon.com/jc5).

+I am very proud to be a part of the **[GitHub Sponsors Program](https://github.com/sponsors/JC5)**.
+Use their program if you can; they'll double your donation!

 Thank you for considering donating to Firefly III!

 ### Alternatives
 If you are looking for alternatives, check out [Kickball's Awesome-Selfhosted list](https://github.com/Kickball/awesome-selfhosted) which features not only Firefly III but also many other noteworthy alternatives.